-In figures, the horizontal axis is the level of insulation, the depth is the time and the vertical line is the density of agents.
+In the figures, the horizontal axis is the level of insulation, the depth is the time and the vertical line is the density of agents.

-4.1 Positive externality: the households choose the same technology
+4.1.
+Positive externality: The households choose the same technology

 We consider here a Gaussian distribution centered in x = 0.5 as initial density of players.
-In other words, the households started already to acquire insulation material, but there are still new technologies that enable them to insulate better the houses.
+In other words, the households started already to acquire insulation material, but there are still new technologies that enable them to insulate the houses better.